-The Village of Norridge has enacted an Ordinance that requires a Real Estate Transfer Certificate be issued on sales and exemptions of property in the Village.
+The Village of Norridge has enacted an Ordinance that requires a Real Estate Transfer Stamp be issued on sales and exemptions of property in the Village.
 The purpose of this Ordinance is to ensure property is recorded properly and meets today’s specifications concerning the codes.
 The inspection part of the process takes place on both residential and commercial property.
 This involves an inspection by the Building Department and compliance of the violations be met.
-If the property is exempt under our ordinance, a Real Estate Transfer Certificate still needs to be issued and accompany the exemption at the recorders office.
+If the property is exempt under our ordinance, a Real Estate Transfer Stamp still needs to be issued and accompany the exemption at the recorder's office.

 In order to schedule an inspection the following must be completed: Complete a Transfer Application, pay a $100.00 fee, submit a copy of the contract, and the MLS listing if sold by a realtor.
 This will need to be done in person; we will not accept faxed copies of any kind or schedule appointments over the phone.
 Once the above is submitted an appointment will be scheduled, we will not accept partial paperwork of any kind.
 It is advisable that you give yourself minimum 15 days prior to closing in order to schedule the inspection.